The Multistate Essay Examination (MEE)

 - FAQs - MEE

-Effective with the February 2015 bar exam, Civil Procedure will appear on the Multistate Bar Examination (MBE).
+Effective with the February 2015 bar exam, the Multistate Essay Examination (MEE) Federal Civil Procedure subject matter outline will be modified.
 Read more...